 - It is observed in many cases that the advisory team do not have the right professionals to guide the investor, following this advice can cause some serious losses

 These were some of the qualities of a Fake investment advisor now let us discuss some qualities of a genuine investment advisor that all retail investors should look at:

-- Market Reputation: You can visit the website, articles, reviews or social platforms to know about the advisory, you should especially focus on his reputation, market acceptability and brand equity in the investment community.
+- You can visit the website, articles, reviews or social platforms to know about the advisory, you should especially focus on his reputation, market acceptability and brand equity in the investment community.

-- Research and Findings: You should focus on the transparency of research and how he recommends specific stocks.
+- You should focus on the transparency of research and how he recommends specific stocks.

-- Registered Advisor Only: Do check if the advisor is a SEBI registered advisor or not as it is always advisable to trust a SEBI certified advisor only.
+- Do check if the advisor is a SEBI registered advisor or not as it is always advisable to trust a SEBI certified advisor only.

 Normally an investment advisor can charge up to 0.25% to 1% per year of your profit and the minimum asset under management is quite high, common retailers who do not wish to have an investment advisor can go for other alternatives.